madyanov/ads/README.md

 // push value, safe
 int vec_push(T *vec, T val); // return 1 on success, 0 on fail

-// push value, all elements up to `vec_cap` will be initialized with NULL int vec_push_zero(T *vec, T val);
+// push value, all elements up to `vec_cap` will be initialized with 0 int vec_push_zero(T *vec, T val);

 // get value at index, unsafe